Country Guide - VAT in Romania

 Romania VAT Registration for Foreign Businesses

-Besides this, the documents needed for EU businesses differ slightly from those that non-EU businesses must submit, which include the expected annual sales and revenues.
+Additionally, the documents required for EU businesses differ slightly from those for non-EU businesses, which include the expected annual sales and revenues.

 VAT Returns in Romania

 The filing frequency for VAT returns in Romania depends on the annual turnover generated by the VAT-registered persons.
-In addition to this criterion, another one is important for determining how often VAT returns must be submitted.
-The second criterion is whether the Intra-Community acquisitions of goods were performed during the previous year.
+In addition to this criterion, another critical factor is determining how often VAT returns must be submitted.
+The second criterion is whether the intra-Community acquisitions of goods were performed during the previous year.

-VAT-registered persons involved in the Intra-Community acquisitions of goods or with annual turnover above EUR 100,000 must submit monthly VAT returns.
-Those not engaged in such activities or with annual turnover below EUR 100,000 may submit quarterly VAT returns.
+VAT-registered persons involved in the intra-Community acquisitions of goods or with an annual turnover above EUR 100,000 must submit monthly VAT returns.
+Those not engaged in such activities or with an annual turnover of less than EUR 100,000 may submit quarterly VAT returns.

 Penalties for Failure to File Tax Return

-The penalty for failing to file a tax return depends on several factors, such as how often the offense was repeated and whether it was corrected on the offender's initiative or only after receiving a notification from the Tax Authority, as well as on the number of days that have passed since the filing deadline.
+The penalty for failing to file a tax return depends on several factors, including the frequency of the offense, whether it was corrected voluntarily by the offender or only after receiving notification from the Tax Authority, and the number of days that have passed since the filing deadline.
 Once all factors are considered, the penalty can vary from RON 1,000 to RON 5,000.

-Additional penalties between RON 500 and RON 5,000 are defined for non-compliance with deadlines and rules regarding tax registration or cancellation of tax registration.
+Additional penalties, ranging from RON 500 to RON 5,000, are imposed for non-compliance with deadlines and rules regarding tax registration or the cancellation of tax registration.

 VAT Rules for Electronically Supplied Services